“We never do anything with my friends, it’s always yours,” she said.

 Here comes my second strike.

 Anyone with a grain of friendly curiosity—let alone empathy— would have warmed up to the party by asking about the people and their connections to their partner.
 A few minutes of research on the way to Research, for example, would have been an excellent investment.
 Nup.
 Not Mr Shutdown.
 It is possible that I was a trifle nervous about meeting a whole bunch of new people; it was never—and is still far from—a favourite activity.
-But, as I reflect on this lapse of sensitivity and its accompanying ignorance of even the most basic skills of human communication, mostly I feel sad that my limitations must have brought sadness and disappointment to another confused soul just trying to work it all out for herself anyway.
+But, as I reflect on this lapse of sensitivity and its accompanying ignorance of even the most basic skills of human communication, mostly I feel sad that my limitations must have brought disappointment to another confused soul just trying to work it all out for herself anyway.

 Pumping up the volume is a very effective way to stymie conversation.
 A recent vinyl-to-cassette-transfer—Eric Clapton’s Behind The Sun—was inserted into the player in my weather-beaten Ford Meteor, and “She’s Waiting” boomed into the cool interior of the car.